-John Cobb and his co-drivers achieved many Brooklands and World land speed records with the car.
-Probably the most notable of these are the 24 hour record of 150.6mph set at the Bonneville Salt Flats in1936 and the Brooklands Outer Circuit lap record of 143.44mph set by John Cobb in 1935.
+John Cobb and his co-drivers achieved many Brooklands and World speed records with the car.
+Probably the most notable of these are the 24 hour record of 150.6mph set on the Bonneville Salt Flats in 1936 and the Brooklands Outer Circuit Lap Record of 143.44mph set by John Cobb in 1935, which was never beaten.

-The Napier-Railton’s racing days came to an end in 1939 with the outbreak of WWII.
-In 1949 the car was hired from John Cobb by the Romulus Film company and was used in ‘Pandora and the Flying Dutchman’, a film about a racing car driver.
+The Napier-Railton’s racing days at Brooklands came to an end in 1937.
+In 1949 the car was hired from John Cobb by the Romulus Film Company and was used in ‘Pandora and the Flying Dutchman’, a film about a racing car driver.

 In 1951 the car was sold to the GQ Parachute Company of Woking.
 GQ had the car modified and fitted with test equipment capable of deploying an aircraft braking parachute at high speed, and then retracting the parachute when the speed had dropped to about 30 knots.
 These experimental trials were carried out on Dunsfold airfield and proved to be most successful.

 After the parachute testing trials the car was acquired by Patrick Lindsay.
 It was overhauled by the engineering company Crosthwaite and Gardner, and then used by Lindsay in VSCC races.
 While the car was in Lindsay’s possession it spent some time on display at the National Motor Museum at Beaulieu.

 The car was later acquired by Mr T.A.
 ‘Bob’ Roberts to form part of his Midland Motor Museum collection at Bridgnorth in Shropshire where it was kept in running order.
 In 1975 the car was completely overhauled, except the engine, by Hodec Engineering at Old Woking in Surrey.